azmelekin/azmelekin.github.io/_posts/2017-11-05-childMortalityByRaceOverTime.md

 ```
 <img src="/images/child_Mortality_Rates_States.png"/>

 But we can look at the data nationally.
 To do that, we quickly compute new variables as follows: Let's create 3 variables on the fly and use them in ggplot-ing.
 This will render the "State" variable useless.
-(Rates by race & by year nationally is what I'm after)
+(Rates by race & by year nationally is what I'm after).

 ``` r
 #using the 'pipe' %>% operator